zooloo303/ai-tech-support/README.md

 'npm run dev' to start frontend

 # TO-DO list

-Yoda-bot or, Cloda as I'm calling him, doesn't currently do document attachments, should it?
+Build a "Feed" component for the homepage
+Fix the Clickers component
+Style the shit out of everything

+Cloda -
+    document attachments
-Maybe switch off 'respond in Yoda-speak' ... but not yet
+    switch off 'respond in Yoda-speak'

-add sidebar ... why?
-    to put links in to other pages/apps
+        replace with details from bio

-add a profile component, figure out how to manage media files dev vs prod... this is what copilot said:
+figure out how to manage media files dev vs prod... this is what copilot said:

 "In this code, static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT) creates a URL pattern for serving media files during development.